openbmc/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

    $ ABHELPER_JSON="config.json /some/location/local.json"

 One issue users often run into is validation of the ``config.json`` files.
-A tip for minimizing issues from invalid json files is to use a Git ``pre-commit-hook.sh`` script to verify the JSON file before committing it.
+A tip for minimizing issues from invalid JSON files is to use a Git ``pre-commit-hook.sh`` script to verify the JSON file before committing it.
 Create a symbolic link as follows::